 "Speak ye unto all the congregation of Israel" may seem like simple words of instruction but there is a message in those words.
-You and I may be familiar with the Passover story but put yourself in the sandals of those Hebrews enslaved in Egypt.
-They were about to hear some important words about a substitute that would keep their firstborn from dying and about a deliverance that was about to take place.
-Remember, these Hebrews had never heard anyting like this before and they had never done anything like this before.
+Our familiarity with the Passover story can sometimes prevent us from acknowledging the reality of this story.
+Put yourself in Egypt.
+They were to hear important words pertaining to a substitute that would keep their firstborn from dying along with a soon coming deliverance.
+Remember, these Hebrews had never heard anything like this before and they had never done anything like this before.

-Everything about the "lamb" in our lesson text points us to and reminds us of our Savior Jesus Christ, the Lamb of God (John 1:29).
+Everything about the "lamb" in our lesson points us to and reminds us of our Savior Jesus Christ, the Lamb of God (John 1:29).
 Again, keep in mind these Hebrews did not have a completed Bible as you and I to know and understand all the ramifications and types their actions and obedience were foreshadowing.
 According to God's instructions to Moses, "every man" was to "take...a lamb for his house" and family.
 Although the word translated "lamb" in this text can mean the young of a goat, it is commonly agreed by scholars that sheep were almost always used.

 First, a "lamb" was to be selected on "the tenth day of this month."
 While this "lamb" was to be selected on "the tenth day of this month," our "Lamb," Jesus Christ, was selected before the foundation of the world (1 Peter 1:20).
 Our deliverance from sin was not an afterthought with God!
 Second, "if a particular household was too little for the lamb," or if there was a small family which could not possibly consume the lamb, any other large family could help eat the remaining meat of the lamb.
-The point is that no family large or small is to be excluded from partaking of the "lamb."
+The point is no family large or small is to be excluded from partaking of the "lamb."
 The slaying and eating of the Passover "lamb" is about inclusion, not exclusion.